dvitsios/SciChat-refactoring/README.md

 # scichat

-A live chat client in order to bridge the gap between scientis and the public.
+A live chat client in order to bridge the gap between scientists and the public.

 Project developed in collaboration with:
 Omar Wagih (lead developer),